Friday, May 22, 2026

 a terrible kind of proof

-so as not be crushed
+so as not to be crushed

 by the stupid or the vacant or the void . . .